-Policy I: agree to develop plans, programs and intergovernmental cooperation aimed at ensuring resource lands and, critical and shoreline areas are not subject to unnecessary impacts.
+Policy 1: agree to develop plans, programs and intergovernmental cooperation aimed at ensuring resource lands and critical areas are not subject to unnecessary impacts.

 Policy 2: cooperatively develop strategies for meeting the requirements of the Growth Management Act for the Planning Area.